|

 used by the Air Force and the Foreign Ministry.

-Another safety measure was to rewire the cipher wheels regularly.
+Another safety measure was to rewire the cipher rotors regularly.
 The machines used

 by the Foreign Ministry were apparently rewired every two years.
 Despite this,